sunnamed-Unturned/UIElementsUnturned/Plugin Examples/FAST&SIMPLE_EXAMPLE.md

 /// <summary>
 /// Example of fast and simple way how to use UIElementsLib
 /// </summary>
+/// <summary>
+/// Example of fast and simple way how to use UIElementsLib
+/// </summary>
 public sealed class SimpleUIElementsLibPluginExample : RocketPlugin {
     public static SimpleUIElementsLibPluginExample Instance { get; private set; }